smclacke/minishell/SARAH_TD.md

 ~~FLAGS~~

--> echo -n, only built in
--> + if 'space' and '-' after something, check for flag validity in comb with cmd -> add to cmd node to send to executor
+///// Djoyke:
+-> flags are just strings, im sending them the same as any other str :)
+-> if echo and str after is -n, then dont just print -n, but remove newline, thats all -> otherwise cmd put whatever after is given to execve and will be handled -> pipes and redirects are important but other than that, we just give the input to executor

 ~~ERRORS~~